kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 - This feature is not supported for HDD or UltraDisk right now.
 - The current implementation only optimizes the disks which use the storVsc linux disk driver.
-- Only `Default` `perfProfile` is available today, which would provide balanced IO and throughput performance.
+- Only `Basic` `perfProfile` is available today, which would provide balanced IO and throughput performance.

 ## Future Considerations